Elite Appraisal Services upholds the highest professional ethics

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have increased more than ever in the past.
-So it goes without question these days that real estate appraisal can unquestionably be considered a profession rather than a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+We think of our job as a profession.
+Requirements to become a licensed appraiser have become more difficult than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be called a profession rather than a trade.
+In our field, as with any profession, we are bound by an ethical code.

-We have many obligations as appraisers but above everything we answer to our clients.
-Normally, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+The appraiser's main responsibility is to his or her client.
+Typically, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
 Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you would like to obtain a copy of the appraisal document, you generally have to get it from your lender.
-Other responsibilities also include, accurate calculations appropriate to the nature of the report, acquiring and keeping an adequate level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics and client confidentiality is just normal course of business for us at Elite Appraisal Services, we take these ethical responsibilities very to heart.
+As a a homeowner, if you want a copy of the appraisal document, you should get it from your lender.
+Other responsibilities also include, accurate sums appropriate to the parameters of the assignment, attaining and maintaining a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
+Here at Elite Appraisal Services, we take these ethical responsibilities very to heart.

-Elite Appraisal Services has worked hard for its reputation for completing competent and ethically superior appraisals.
+Elite Appraisal Services has an established reputation for providing appraisals with the highest of ethics.
 To learn more Contact us

-Appraisers may also have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Those third parties normally are spelled out in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.
+Appraisers can frequently have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-Appraisers also have duties outside of boundaries of clients and others.
-For example, appraisers must be able to produce their work files for a minimum of five years - something else Elite Appraisal Services takes very seriously.
+Appraisers also have standards outside of boundaries of clients and others.
+For example, appraisers must keep their work files for at least five years - something else Elite Appraisal Services diligently adheres to.

-We meet or beat the industry standards and guidelines set in place for ethics.
-We refuse to accept anything less from ourselves.
-Working on assignments that contingency fees is never an option.
-That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their paycheck.
+We only perform to the highest ethical standards possible.
+Doing assignments on contingency fees is not something we can consider That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is probably the appraisal industries biggest no-no, because it would invite appraisal fraud since raising the estimate of the home would increase the their paycheck.
 We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.